cshuptrine/nyckle-website-new/_posts/2023-10-02-logo-identifier-how-to-detect-your-logo-with-a-custom-image-classifier.md

 stage: false
 featured: true
 headliner: false
-seo_title: Create a Logo Identifier to Detect Your Logo
 summary: Your brand is one of your most valuable assets as a business, so it’s important to monitor and protect all visual representations of your brand, especially your logo.
 In this article, we share how your business can quickly and easily create a logo identifier to detect images containing your logo.
-seo_description: Logo detection enables you to safeguard your brand identity, monitor brand mentions, and track marketing efforts.
+description: Logo detection enables you to safeguard your brand identity, monitor brand mentions, and track marketing efforts.
 Learn how to create a logo identifier with Nyckel.
-og_image: /blog/images/logo-identifier-image-classifier.png
+image: /blog/images/logo-identifier-image-classifier.webp
 ---
 <div markdown="1" class="comment-div">
 Need help identifying a specific logo?
 Search for our pre-trained logo detectors including [food-related logos](https://www.nyckel.com/public-functions/food-logos-image-classifier), [transportation logos](https://www.nyckel.com/public-functions/transportation-logos-image-classifier), [leisure brands](https://www.nyckel.com/public-functions/leisure-logos-image-classifier), [institution logos](https://www.nyckel.com/public-functions/institution-logos-image-classifier), [electronic logos](https://www.nyckel.com/public-functions/electronic-logos-image-classifier), [cosmetic logos](https://www.nyckel.com/public-functions/cosmetic-logos-image-classifier), and [clothes logos](https://www.nyckel.com/public-functions/clothes-logos-image-classifier).